 A note about recording: Washington is a two-party consent state, which means you cannot record another person without their permission.

 Read your employee handbook: If your employer has an employee manual or handbook, it’s important to read through it and keep a copy of it at home.
 Not only do employers outline their policies and procedures in such documentation, but many will also have a process for dealing with workplace issues that are detailed within, like how to report it and to whom.
-Reading your employee handbook can answer a lot of questions for you and leave you better prepared if you end up needing to consult an employment attorney.
+Reading your employee handbook can answer a lot of questions for you and leave you better prepared if you end up needing to consult an Employment and Labor Law attorney.

 Contact Human Resources: Most companies require their employees to report workplace issues to human resources as a first step.
 Besides hiring new employees and managing benefits, human resources representatives are trained to help resolve problems at work, from disagreements with co-workers to more serious concerns like harassment or safety violations.
-Their loyalty lies with the company, however, and if they aren’t taking your claim seriously, it may be time to contact an Employment Law attorney.
+Their loyalty lies with the company, however, and if they aren’t taking your claim seriously, it may be time to contact an Employment Law and Labor Law attorney.

 Visit the EEOC and L&I websites: The EEOC lists the federal laws and regulations that employers must follow.
 Additionally, while most people think of L&I as the Washington workers’ compensation organization, it also oversees Washington state laws and regulations regarding workers’ rights.
-Reviewing both websites can further educate you on your rights and help you decide if you need to consult an Employment Law attorney.
+Reviewing both websites can further educate you on your rights and help you decide if you need to consult an Employment Law and Labor Law attorney.

 If you have tried to work things out with your employer and nothing has been done, then it’s time to consult with an experienced Seattle Employment Law attorney.
 Employment Law is complicated and can be overwhelming for anyone not familiar with it.
 Trying to hold a company accountable for bad business practices requires a skilled attorney to navigate the different laws and tactics an employer may use.

-Emery | Reddy has decades of experience in Employment Law and an unmatched record of helping Washington state workers get the justice they deserve in labor violations.
+Emery | Reddy has decades of experience in Employment and Labor Law and an unmatched record of helping Washington state workers get the justice they deserve in labor violations.
 Call for a Free Case Review to speak to an experienced Intake Specialist and learn more about your rights.
+No fee unless we recover for you.

 Want More Information?